stefandee/neonglow-engine/README.md

 * adjust Project Build Settings > Search Directories for the SDL include folder
 * open the .cbp file and adjust the path in ExtraCommands > XCopy

-You may need to adjust the Project Properties > Build Targets > Execution Working Dir to point to [examples/data](examples/data) folder (Code::Blocks doesn't seem to like a relative path there).
+In order to run an example from Code::Blocks, adjust the Project Properties > Build Targets > Execution Working Dir to point to [examples/data](examples/data) folder (Code::Blocks doesn't seem to like a relative path there).

 ## License